 Locations:

-A broken finger is a common bone break.
-It occurs due to injury or weakened bones.
-Your provider will use X-rays to diagnose finger fractures.
-Treatments usually include splints or surgery, for more severe fractures.
-Broken fingers generally heal well after treatment and rehabilitation.
+Broken fingers and thumbs are common bone breaks.
+They occur due to injury or weakened bones.
+A healthcare provider will use X-rays to diagnose finger and thumb fractures.
+Treatments usually include splints or surgery for more severe fractures.
+Broken fingers and thumbs generally heal well after treatment and rehabilitation.

 Overview

-A broken finger occurs when one or more of the bones in your finger break.
+A broken finger or thumb occurs when one or more of the bones in your finger or thumb break.
 Another name for a broken bone is a bone fracture.
-People often break their fingers due to injury or weakened bones.
+People often break their fingers and thumbs due to accidents or weakened bones.

 Advertisement